-You never get a second chance to make a first impression.
-This saying is so true that it has become cliché, but it’s a saying that should serve as a motto for your trade show program.
-Although every trade show booth varies by size and approach, the most successful exhibits share a few common qualities.
+Your trade show program should flourish under the idea that your trade show booth is the only first impression you’ll get.
+Although every trade show booth is unique to its specific brand, the most successful exhibits share a few common qualities.
 Here is a look at what we think the top trade show exhibits have in common.

 Proactivity is an Asset